10 of the Best Checking Accounts Around — and Why You Should Switch

 Getting the bonus is pretty simple, compared with similar offers.
 Open a new Chase Total Checking® account* with a minimum $25, and set up direct deposit within 60 days of opening.

-The account comes with a $12 monthly service fee, but it’ll be waived if you have monthly direct deposits of $500 or more.
+The account comes with a $12 monthly service fee, but it’ll be waived if you have monthly direct deposits of at least 500 dollars.
 If you don’t have direct deposit, you can also have the fee waived with a minimum daily balance of $1,500 (or $5,000 across multiple Chase accounts).

 Chase offers online, mobile and text banking at no extra charge, and you can deposit checks from anywhere using the Chase mobile app.